devsunb/keep-the-rhythm/README.md

 ## Installation

-1. Open Obsidian Settings
+- Download the latest release files from this repository's Releases section
+- Create a folder on `/.obsidian/plugins/` name `keep-the-rhythm`
+- Reload Obsidian
-2. Go to Community Plugins and disable Safe Mode
-3. Click Browse and search for "Keep the Rhythm"
+- Go to Settings > Community Plugins and enable "Keep the Rhythm"
-4. Click Install
-5. Enable the plugin in the Community Plugins tab

 ## Usage